square/leakcanary/docs/recipes.md

 If you think a recipe might be missing or you're not sure that what you're trying to achieve is possible with the current APIs, please [file an issue](https://github.com/square/leakcanary/issues/new/choose).
 Your feedback help us make LeakCanary better for the entire community.

-## Configuring ObjectWatcher Android
+## Configuring AppWatcher in `object-watcher-android`

-ObjectWatcher Android can be configured by replacing `AppWatcher.config`:
+AppWatcher is in charge of detecting retained objects.
+Its configuration can be updated at any time by replacing `AppWatcher.config`:
 ```kotlin
 class DebugExampleApplication : ExampleApplication() {